1. Video Presentation

 6. Main requirement to file for bankruptcy in Spain

 Insolvency of debtors is the main requirement to file for bankruptcy in Spain.
 Stopping paying a few bills is not enough to be declared bankrupt, as proof of insolvency is always required.

 Insolvency may be current insolvency or insolvency that is foreseen to happen in the near future; in any case, insolvency must be proven before the Court.

 7. Advantage of bankruptcy for the debtor

 The main advantages of a bankruptcy case for the debtor are the following:

 - Other foreclosures or garnishments may be stopped.
 In case the insolvency arises from a monetary loan, the financial institution that granted the loan will be prevented from requesting seizure of our assets, subject to certain legal requirements.
-In case of a debtor company that files for bankruptcy, it may also stop seizures of its own assets.
+In the case a debtor company files for bankruptcy, it may also stop seizures of its own assets.